Creative Uses of the Close Up Shot in Filmmaking

 The entire final sequence of this film is worth a watch, but this climactic moment is particularly impressive.
 Leone uses the extreme close-up to give us a very intimate view of our characters’ eyes, and in those eyes, we see three different stories.
 The differences in the characters’ facial expressions and slight shifts in how they look at each other ramp up the tension and make the final payoff all the more powerful.

-There are a million ways to shoot that moment, and 99/100 directors would shoot it differently, but Leone knew the power of the extreme close-up and used it to great effect.
+There are a million ways to shoot that moment, and 99/100 directors would shoot it differently, but Leone knew the power of the shot is used to great effect.

 Much like Leone, Darren Aronofsky is another director who loves to use the extreme close up shot.

 Aronofsky is known for trying to push the limits and loves creating a sense of unease for his viewers.
-His style is hyper-specific, and there’s perhaps no greater visual trademark to it than his use of the extreme close-up.
+His style is hyper-specific, and there’s perhaps no greater visual trademark to it than his use of the ECU.

 Rather than just give you one example, let’s take a look at a compilation of his ECU shots from perhaps his most memorable work, Requiem for a Dream.